rust-qt/ritual/README.md

 - Class methods are mapped to structs' implementations.
 - All names are converted to match Rust naming conventions.
 - Method overloading is emulated with wrapping arguments in a tuple and creating a trait describing tuples acceptable by each method.
 Methods with default arguments are treated in the same way.
+- Methods inherited from base classes are added directly to wrapper struct of the derived class.

 Not implemented yet but planned: